opedro-c/admission-prediction/README.md

 # Caveats and Recommendations

-The model uses an arbitrary binary split for the chance of admission (threshold of 0.75).
+The model uses an arbitrary binary split for the chance of admission.

 No advanced class balancing techniques were performed, although the data is reasonably balanced.